wintercms/docs/architecture-introduction.md

 <a name="components"></a>
 ### Components

-[Components](../cms/components) are the main conduit between Back-end functionality and Front-end content, being used in layouts, pages, and partials.
-They handle interactions and dynamic content generation as structured “objects”, including a [PHP file handling all functionality](../plugin/components), default partials for the front-end content, and any additional JS or CSS assets.
+[Components](../cms/components) are the main conduit between Backend functionality and Frontend content, being used in layouts, pages, and partials.
+They handle interactions and dynamic content generation as structured “objects”, including a [PHP file handling all functionality](../plugin/components), default partials for the frontend content, and any additional JS or CSS assets.
 They can provide configurable properties to set up aspects of the component, controlled through the Backend.

 Themes can [override a component’s partial](../cms/components#customizing-default-markup) to tailor the component output to their own specifications.